Roast Vs. Bake – The Key Differences Between These Two Cooking Methods

 What Is Roasting?

-Roasting involves cooking foods in an oven, using the heating element at the bottom to heat the air throughout the entire oven.
-It can take place over an open flame, although turning the food regularly to cook evenly on all sides will be necessary.
-Roasting occurs at higher temperatures, typically 400 degrees Fahrenheit and above.
+Roasting can take place over an open flame, although turning the food regularly to cook evenly on all sides will be necessary.
+Roasting temperatures occur higher, typically 400 degrees Fahrenheit and above.
 The higher temperatures used in roasting make caramelization possible, creating a flavorful crust and a beautiful golden brown color.

 Benefits Of Roasting